tsdenouden/benkyoApp/README.md

 * Timer - 3 options: Pomodoro session (25min), Short break (5min), Long break (15min).
 * To-do list - Write down what needs to be done during the study session.
 * Dark mode - For late night studying.
-* Mobile friendly - Use Benkyo on the go.
+* Mobile friendly - Use Benkyou on the go.

 ## To be done: